shield-xrpfinance/shieldfinance/docs/introduction.md

-# Introduction to Shield Finance
+# Introduction to Shield Yield Vaults

-Shield Finance is a comprehensive XRP liquid staking protocol that enables users to deposit XRP, RLUSD, and USDC into high-yield vaults while maintaining liquidity.
+Shield Yield Vaults is a comprehensive XRP liquid staking protocol that enables users to deposit XRP, RLUSD, and USDC into high-yield vaults while maintaining liquidity.

 ## What is Liquid Staking?